contains the active ingredient amiodarone hydrochloride

 Do not take Aratac if the expiry date (EXP) printed on the pack has passed.

-Do not take Aratac if the packaging shows signs of tampering or the tablets do not look quite right.
+Do not take Aratac if the packaging is torn, shows signs of tampering or the tablets do not look quite right.

 If you are not sure whether you should start taking this medicine, talk to your doctor.